Active ingredient

 As with other antiepileptic drugs, convulsions may become worse or happen more frequently whilst taking this medicine.
 If this happens contact your doctor immediately.

-Talk to your doctor or pharmacist before taking Episenta Injection if:
+Talk to your doctor, nurse or pharmacist before taking Episenta Injection if:

-If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking Episenta Injection.
+If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before having Episenta Injection.

 Having Episenta Injection may make you put on weight.
 Talk to your doctor about how this will affect you.

-Tell your doctor, pharmacist or nurse if you are taking, have recently taken or might take any other medicines.
+Tell your doctor, nurse or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
 This is because Episenta Injection can affect the way some other medicines work.
 Also some medicines can affect the way Episenta Injection works.

 The following medicines can increase the chance of you getting side effects, when taken with Episenta Injection: